SFDO-Tooling/CumulusCI/docs/concepts.rst

 Robot Framework provides browser automation for end-to-end testing.
 Each project contains a ``robot`` directory, which stores the project's Robot Framework test suites.
 New projects start with a simple Robot test case that creates a Contact record.

-While Robot Framework is used primarily for browser automation testing, it can also be harnessed to help configure orgs where other strategies and APIs are insufficient.
-[TODO LINK TO EXPLAIN THIS FURTHER?]
+While Robot Framework is used primarily for browser automation testing, it can also be harnessed to help configure orgs where other strategies and APIs are insufficient [TODO: link Robot Framework].

 ``unpackaged`` metadata
 ^^^^^^^^^^^^^^^^^^^^^^^